bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 At this point, set a source in OBS (an image, your webcam, whatever) and give it a name.
 For this tutorial, let's call the source "Spaceship" such that it is easily identifiable (adapt the name as convenient).

 As we will rotate the source, it is better to have it centered.
-It is not mandatory but the shake effect looks better if the source rotates around its center than around one of its corners.
+It is not absolutely necessary but the shake effect looks better if the source rotates around its center than around one of its corners.

 To do it: select the source, right-click on it, _Transform_ > _Edit transform.._, for _Positional Alignment_ select _Center_, then _Close_ (changing the alignment will change the position of the source):

 ![Source setup](images/scripting/source-shake-source-setup.png)

 Please note that the "transform" of a source depends on its actual position in a given scene.
-The same source in another scene would have another transform.
-Note as well the the title of the window _Scene Item Transform_ (more on that in the next section).
-One parameter here is the "Rotation", which will be changed by the script.
+The same source in another scene would have another transform linked to its "scene item" (more about that in the next section).
+One parameter is the "Rotation" that will be changed by the script.

 ### Finding the relevant OBS API functions